-Thanks to Portlandia, I can’t make any of the ubiquitous Oreo enhanced baked goods on Pinterest without thinking of the Put a Bird on It sketch.
 Oreos are everywhere!
 And have you tried the 100 Year Anniversary birthday cake flavored Oreos?
 I bought a bag the other day thinking they were regular Oreos with confetti sprinkles in the center.
 Nope.
 They actually taste like cake batter.
-Plus they added a little color to these cookie bars.
+Plus they added a little color to these Oreo Brownie Bars.

-These Oreo Brownie Bars are similar to an old Pillsbury recipe called brookies, a layer of brownie topped with a layer of chocolate chip cookies, but in this case the chocolate chip dough is on on the bottom, the brownie is on the top, and there’s an Oreo in the center.
-According to the little bunny trail on Pinterest, the person who came up with the idea to put the Oreos in the bars was Amanda, who used a 9×13 inch pan, a scratch chocolate chip dough and a topping made with packaged brownie mix.
+These Oreo Brownie Bars are similar to an old Pillsbury recipe called Brookies, a layer of brownie topped with a layer of chocolate chip cookies.
+But in this case, the chocolate chip dough is on on the bottom, the brownie is on the top, and there’s an Oreo in the center.
+The person who came up with the idea to put the Oreos in the bars was Amanda, who used a 9×13 inch pan, a scratch chocolate chip dough and a topping made with packaged brownie mix.
 Rather than re-do her version, I decided to try it in an 8 inch square pan using an easy scratch base and scratch brownie.
 As for the Oreos, all I had were the 100th Anniversary cake batter flavored, which is why my bars have little dots of confetti in them.
 If you can find them, great.
 If not, go with Double Stuff.